brianknutson/ticket-lifecycle/README.md

 Step 1
 ------
 The beginning of a ticket lifecycle is the creation of the ticket.
-Let's create a ticket.
-To create a ticket with osTicket, go to the webpage http://localhost/osTicket.
-Then click on "Open New Ticket".
+To create a ticket with osTicket, I went to the webpage http://localhost/osTicket.
+Then I clicked on "Open New Ticket".

 In this example, the person who is creating the ticket is Karen Doe.
 She chose the "Help Topic" called "Report a Problem/Business Critical Outage" since the online banking system is down.Once the necessary information is filled in, click on "Create Ticket".
 <p>